Homemade Pretzel Bread (Pretzel Rolls)

 Instructions

-• Combine yeast, water, and brown sugar in the bowl of your standing mixer fitted with the dough hook.
+• Combine water, and brown sugar and yeast in the bowl of a standing mixer fitted with the dough hook.
 Let stand for 5 minutes (until foamy).
+(Or put it in a large bowl and mix by hand).

-• Once yeast is proofed, add milk/butter to yeast mixture and mix on low speed with dough hook until just combined.
+• Once yeast is proofed, add melted butter and milk to the yeast mixture and mix on low speed with dough hook until just combined.

-• Add salt and flour and mix with dough hook until flour is fully incorporated.
+• Add flour and salt and mix with dough hook until flour is fully incorporated.

-• Oil a large bowl, place the dough ball in the bowl, and cover with a damp towel in a warm place to let rise for one hour or until doubled in size.
+• Lightly oil a large bowl, place the dough in the bowl, cover with a damp towel and let it rise in a warm place for one hour or until doubled in size.

 • Remove the dough from the bowl and gently press out the air bubbles.

-• Make two balls of dough the same size (NOTE: The total weight of the dough comes out to be about 800 g, so each loaf should weigh about 400 g), forming them into the shape you want (Do not let it rise at all here!
-Straight from forming the ball into the water).
+• Make two balls of dough the same size (note: The total weight of the dough comes out to be about 800 g, so each loaf should weigh about 400 g), forming them into the shape you want (Do not let it rise here).

-• Drop one of the balls into the boiling baking soda water.
+• Carefully place one of the balls into the boiling baking soda water.
 Boil for 60-90 seconds on each side, turning it once to guarantee both sides covered.
 Drain the excess water from the dough and place it on an oiled baking sheet.

 • Immediately sprinkle coarse sea salt over the bread to your specific tastes, and use a knife to cut a small "X" on the top of the bread.